OData/odata.net/CONTRIBUTION.md

 #How to contribute?
 There are many ways for you to contribute to OData.NET.
 The easiest way is to participate in discussion of features and issues.
 You can also contribute by sending pull requests of features or bug fixes to us.
 Contribution to the documentations at our [Wiki](https://github.com/OData/odata.net/wiki) is also highly welcomed.
 ##Discussion
-You can participate into discussions and ask questions about ODataCpp at our [Github issues](https://github.com/OData/odata.net/issues).
+You can participate into discussions and ask questions about OData.NET at our [Github issues](https://github.com/OData/odata.net/issues).
 ###Bug reports
 When reporting a bug at the issue tracker, please use the following template:
 ```